 Dr. Goldstein is a full-time staff psychologist at The Snow Psychology Group, LLC where he provides psychotherapy to adolescents (aged 12+) as well as adults of all ages.
 Dr. Goldstein specializes in providing evidence-based treatments.
 He primarily practices from a Cognitive Behavioral Therapy (CBT) orientation and he has also received training in mindfulness, Acceptance and Commitment Therapy (ACT), and Emotion Focused Therapy.
 He also has specialized training in Exposure with Response Prevention (ERP) for OCD as well as Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT) for treating trauma.
 In addition to his clinical work providing psychotherapy services at The Snow Psychology Group, Dr. Goldstein also continues to engage in research conducted at the University of Connecticut Health Center.

-Dr. Goldstein is a member of the National Registry of Health Service Psychologists.
+Dr. Goldstein is a member of the National Register of Health Service Psychologists.

 In his spare time, Dr. Goldstein enjoys spending time with his wife and children, reading, exercising, and participating in community events.
 He is also an avid sports fan.